 The Performance Score for a school is the combination of the School Achievement Score and the Growth Score.
 The School Achievement Score is 80% (.80) and the Growth Score is 20% (.20) of the overall Performance Score.
-In the event that a school does not have a Growth Score, only the School Achievement Score is used to report the Performance Score.
+If a school does not have a Growth Score, only the School Achievement Score is used to report the Performance Score.